The DeanBeat: A Big Bang week for the metaverse

 Epic Games has a foothold to establish the metaverse because it has the users and the cash.
 It has 350 million-plus registered users for Fortnite.
 And it has been investing beyond games into things like social networks and virtual concerts, as Sweeney knows that the metaverse — a place where we would live, work, and play — has to be about more than just games.
 Games are a springboard to the metaverse, but they’re only a part of what must be built.

 One of the keys to the metaverse will be making realistic animated digital humans, and two of Epic’s leaders — Paul Doyle and Vladimir Mastilović — will speak on that topic at our upcoming GamesBeat Summit 2021 conference on April 28 and April 29.
-This fits squarely in the notion of building out the experience of the metaverse.
-We need avatars to engage in games, have social experiences, and listen to live music, according to my friend Jon Radoff, CEO of Beamable, in a recent blog post.
-Meanwhile, Nvidia announced this morning something called GanVerse, which can take a 2D picture of a car and turn it into a 3D model.
+This fits squarely with the notion of building out the experience of the metaverse.
+We need avatars to engage in games, have social experiences, and listen to live music, according to my friend Jon Radoff (CEO of Beamable) in a recent blog post.

+Meanwhile, this morning Nvidia announced something called GanVerse, which can take a 2D picture of a car and turn it into a 3D model.
 It’s one more tool to automate creation for the metaverse.

-To make the metaverse come to life, we need so many more layers, including discovery tools, a creator economy, spatial computing to deliver us the wow 3D experience, decentralization to make commerce between worlds seamless and permissionless, human interface and new devices that make the metaverse believable, and infrastructure too.
+To make the metaverse come to life, we need so many more layers, including discovery tools, a creator economy, spatial computing to deliver us the wow 3D experience, decentralization to make commerce between worlds seamless and permission-less, human interface and new devices that make the metaverse believable, and infrastructure too.

 The Omniverse